Level of education

 Implementation of a peptide synthesis strategy

-Necessary prerequisites
+Mandatory prerequisites

-L3 level in organic chemistry
+Level L3 in organic chemistry

-Knowledge control
+Knowledge assessment

 - Authorized documents: no

-- Non-graphic calculator allowed: yes
+- Non-graphing calculator permitted: yes

-- Internet: not authorized
+- Internet: not permitted

 Syllabus

-I.1.-Spontaneous doubling
+I.1.-Spontaneous splitting

-I.3.-Doubling by chiral chromatography
+I.3.-Separation by chiral chromatography

-I.4.-Kinetic doubling
+I.4.-Kinetic splitting

-III -Asymmetric synthesis of amino acids from a prochiral substrate (7h)
+III.-Asymmetric synthesis of amino acids from a prochiral substrate (7h)

-III.1 -Reactions controlled by substrate structure: chiral auxiliaries derived from an amino acid
+III.1.-Reactions controlled by substrate structure: chiral auxiliaries derived from an amino acid

-III.1.1-Alkylation of cyclic enolates
+III.1.1.-Alkylation of cyclic enolates

-III.1.2 Chiral auxiliaries for aldolization reactions
+III.1.2.-Chiral auxiliaries for aldolization reactions

-III.2 Reactions controlled by the structure of the reagent:
+III.2.-Reactions controlled by the structure of the reagent:

-III.2.1 Structure-controlled reactions of a chiral reagent
+III.2.1.-Reactions controlled by the structure of a chiral reagent

 a-Chiral transition metal complexes